TrellixVulnTeam/swahilipython_SCMU/Doc/library/mailbox.rst

    .. method:: remove_label(label)

-      Remove *label* from the list of labels on the message.
+      Remove *label* kutoka the list of labels on the message.

    .. method:: get_visible()